13.4 Procedures for the conduct of the panel review hearing

 11. The options available to the Pro Vice-Chancellor (or nominee) (or the Panel) shall be:

 (i) To dismiss the request for review and uphold the original decision;

 (ii) To uphold the request for review, in whole or in part, and recommend appropriate action to be taken based on the circumstances of the case.

-12. The decision of the Pro Vice-Chancellor (or Panel) is final, and the matter shall therefore be regarded as closed.
-Upon completion of the University’s Final Review Procedure the student will be issued with a final review outcome letter if the final review is fully upheld (and a Completion of Procedures letter if requested by the student within 6 working weeks from the date the outcome letter is issued).
-If the final review is only partially upheld or rejected a Completion of Procedures letter will automatically be issued to the student.
+12. The decision of the Pro Vice-Chancellor (or nominee) (or the Panel) is final, and the matter shall therefore be regarded as closed.
+Upon completion of the University’s Final Review Procedure the student will be issued with a final review outcome letter if the final review is fully upheld or partially upheld (and a Completion of Procedures letter if requested by the student within 6 working weeks from the date the outcome letter is issued).
+If the final review is rejected a Completion of Procedures letter will automatically be issued to the student.
 These letters will outline the University’s Final Review decision, and will be issued within 5 working days of the decision being made.
-Upon receipt of this letter from the Pro Vice-Chancellor, s/he will no longer engage in any further discussion of the decision made with the student or any other person.
+Upon receipt of this letter from the Pro Vice-Chancellor (or nominee), they will no longer engage in any further discussion of the decision made with the student or any other person.

 13. Upon receipt of the fully completed form and associated evidence, each Review should be resolved within 6 working weeks from that date.
 If it appears that a response will be delayed, students will be informed why this is, and will be kept informed of progress.